plu/pxctest/README.md

 pxctest run-tests --help
 ```

 Most of the options should be self-explanatory.
 If not, please open an issue or submit some pull request.
-However the `--preferences` option needs a special section here.
+However the `--defaults` option needs a special section here.

-#### run-tests --preferences
+#### run-tests --defaults

 This option expects a path to a file, which contains some JSON.
-After loading this file, its content gets applied to the Simulator's preferences property list file located at `Library/Preferences/com.apple.Preferences.plist`.
+After loading this file, its content gets applied to the Simulator's defaults.
+On the top level the keys must be either a relative path or a domain where the defaults are located.

 Example: You can turn off all keyboard settings that you can find in the Simulator's Settings app by using following JSON content: